-Back Up Settings
+Back Up

-- > To back up the router's configuration settings: - 1.
-Select Advanced > Administration > Backup Settings to display the following screen:
+1. Select Advanced > Administration > Backup Settings to display the following screen:

 - 2. Click Back Up to save a copy of the current settings. - 3.
 Choose a location to store the .cfg file that is on a computer on your network.